 - Clinical science

-Cystic fibrosis (CF) is an autosomal recessive disorder caused by a mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
-The mutation leads to the production of defective chloride channels in cell membranes of the exocrine glands.
-Symptoms are associated with the production of abnormally hyperviscous secretions of exocrine glands.
+Cystic fibrosis (CF) is an autosomal recessive disorder caused by a mutation in the CFTR gene, which encodes for the cystic fibrosis transmembrane conductance regulator protein.
+The mutation leads to the production of defective chloride channels in cell membranes of the exocrine glands, and symptoms are caused by these glands producing abnormally hyperviscous secretions.
 Failure to pass meconium (meconium ileus) is often the first clinical sign of cystic fibrosis.
 Later, the lungs, digestive system, and sweat glands are commonly affected.
-Bronchial accumulation of hyperviscous mucus and impaired ciliary clearance predispose patients to chronic respiratory infection, susceptibility to pulmonary colonization with multiresistant bacteria, and long-term complications such as emphysema.
+Bronchial accumulation of hyperviscous mucus and impaired ciliary clearance predispose patients to chronic respiratory infection, pulmonary colonization with multiresistant bacteria, and long-term complications such as emphysema.
 Impaired secretion of pancreatic and biliary juices leads to digestive problems and chronic organ damage.
-The sweat test (pilocarpine iontophoresis) is considered the gold standard for detecting elevated levels of chloride in sweat; which is a characteristic sign of cystic fibrosis.
+The sweat test (pilocarpine iontophoresis) is considered the gold standard for detecting elevated levels of chloride in sweat, which is a characteristic sign of cystic fibrosis.
 The mainstay of treatment is symptomatic management.
-The life expectancy of patients with cystic fibrosis remains low.
-Complications of chronic lung disease are the leading cause of death in patients with CF.
+The median life expectancy is 39 years.
+Complications of chronic lung disease are the leading cause of death.

-- Second most common hereditary metabolic disorder among white populations
+Second most common hereditary metabolic disorder in white populations

 - Hispanics: ∼1/8000 to 9000